How To Start, Grow, and Earn Money From a Travel Blog

-My main source of income comes from working with freelance clients.
+One of my main sources of income is freelance work.
 Personally, I do online marketing (Pinterest management & SEO, email marketing, social media management, project management, etc.) for my clients.

 You don't have to use your blog for your freelance work, but for me, it was the example I used for potential clients to check out and see that I walked my talk when it came to online marketing, since I use all the strategies listed above for my blog.

 You can freelance pretty much any task, and if you do so online, you can work + travel from anywhere.

 Freelance work could include photography, copy writing, copy editing, graphic design, website coding, and so much more.